Drag force on a moving heavy quark with deformed string configuration

 \section{Review of holographic description of drag force}

-In this section we review a practical guide of drag force computation according to AdS/CFT approach based on \cite{drag}.
-So the reader who is familiar with this paper may skip this section.\\ Let us consider a moving external quark in a thermal plasma.
+This section is a review of drag force computation according to AdS/CFT approach based on \cite{drag}.
+So the reader who is familiar with this reference may skip this section.\\ Let us consider a moving external quark in a thermal plasma.
 In frame work of AdS/QCD such a quark is considered as a probe string dangling from the boundary of the field theory where the end point of the probe string describes the quark in one higher dimensional space-time dual to the field theory.\\ In general, one can consider a probe string which is described in the AdS by NG\footnote{Nambu-Goto} action as,

 where $\sigma^{\alpha}$ are coordinates of the string worldsheet and embedding of the string worldsheet in space-time is specified as,